2015 Russian Sukhoi Su-24 shootdown: Involved parties

-In June 2016, Turkish President Recep Tayyip Erdoğan sent a letter, on the recommendation of Farkhad Akhmedov to Russian President Vladimir Putin expressing sympathy and 'deep condolences' to the family of the victims.
+In June 2016, Turkish president Recep Tayyip Erdoğan sent a letter, on the recommendation of Farkhad Akhmedov to Russian president Vladimir Putin expressing sympathy and 'deep condolences' to the family of the victims.
 An investigation was also reopened into the suspected Turkish military personnel involved in the incident.
 Three weeks later (in the meantime, there had been a coup d'état attempt against him), Erdoğan announced in an interview that the two Turkish pilots who downed Russian aircraft were arrested on suspicion that they have links to the Gülen movement, and that a court should find out "the truth".
-By doing so, Turkish government aimed to cast aspirations to the movement, a conspiracy theory implying that the organization was behind all the troubles Turkey was facing.
+By doing so, Turkish government aimed to cast aspersions on the movement, a conspiracy theory implying that the organization was behind all the troubles Turkey was facing.